WatForm/dashplus/app/src/main/antlr/grammarDoc.md

     - merged them to expr and ANTLR handles direct left recursion
     - need to check for usage of grammar rules (formula or value) in parser-visitors
     - most rules can be distinguished by the operator tokens alone, with exceptions like 'ite', 'let', 'join' and 'bracket', and 'paren'
-- break expr into three parts (expr1, implies, expr2)
+- break expr into three parts (expr1, implies, expr2); baseExpr, transExpr, primeExpr explained next
     - because 'ite's (ternary op) precedence is not handled correctly in the midst of other binop rules
     - other options tried:
         - 1) copying CUP; have a distinct expr type for every rule